 Requirements

-The key things to keep in mind with grouping together variables into questions are:
+The key things to keep in mind with grouping together variable sets into a grid structure are:

-- Each variable needs to be stored as a Numeric - Multi or Binary - Multi variable set.
+- Each variable needs to be stored in a Numeric - Multi or Binary - Multi variable set.

 - Consistent Order – the order in which options appear for each attribute.
-You can drag and drop variables in the Data Sets tree to line them up correctly.
+You can drag and drop variables in the Data Sources tree to line them up correctly.

 -